Poetry

 The old soul takes the road again.

-unknown from Pagan Library
+from Pagan

-A Prayer for the Dying
+Prayer for the Dying

 Time has passed, the Wheel has turned.